 Data reception on the UART is initiated when a 1 is written to the UxCSR.RE bit.
-The UART will then search for a valid start bit on the RXDx input pin and set the UXCSR.ACTIVE bit high.
+The UART will then search for a valid start bit on the RXDx input pin and set the UxCSR.ACTIVE bit high.
 When a valid start bit has been detected the received byte is shifted into the receive register.
-The UxCSR.RX\BYTE bit and the CPU interrupt flag, TCON.URXXIF, is set to 1 when the operation has completed and an interrupt request generated if is IEN0.URXxIE=1.
-At the same time UXCSR.ACTIVE will go low.
+The UxCSR.RX BYTE bit and the CPU interrupt flag, TCON.URXXIF, is set to 1 when the operation has completed and an interrupt request is generated IENO.URXxIE=1. Αt the same time UxCSR.ACTIVE will go low.

 The received data byte is available through the UxDBUF register.
-When UxDBUF is read, UxCSR.RX\BYTE is cleared by hardware.
+When UxDBUF is read, UxCSR.RX BYTE is cleared by hardware.